lauraweindorf/star-registry-notary-service/README.md

 ### Register Star

 3. Submit the request to register the Star.
-The Star data includes it's positioning (dec, ra) and the story of how the Star was discovered.
+The Star data includes it's positioning (dec, ra, mag, cen) and the story of how the Star was discovered.
+The mag (Magnitude) and cen (Centaurs) data is optional.

 #### POST http://localhost:8000/block